randellmwania/Microsoft-Movie-Studio-Market-Analysis-and-Strategy-for-Success/README.md

 - A positive correlation between movie ratings and box office success
 - Significant impact of foreign gross on overall box office performance
 - A trend of decreasing average movie runtimes over the years
-- [Add other key findings from your analysis]

 ## Recommendations